 BlackBerry unveiled the BlackBerry 10 phones at an event on Jan.
 30 and has since began selling the Z10 model in the U.K. and Canada.
 Buoyed by positive reviews, the phone has garnered more initial sales in those countries than any previous model.

 Still, the device has yet to arrive in the U.S., BlackBerry’s biggest single market.
 The Z10 is due to go on sale there in March.

 With his smaller stake, Yacktman became the company’s nine- largest holder.
-BlackBerry shares (RIMM) rose 5.7 percent to $16.96 at the close in New York.
+BlackBerry shares (RIMM:US) rose 5.7 percent to $16.96 at the close in New York.

 To contact the reporter on this story: Hugo Miller in Toronto at firstname.lastname@example.org